Feather IPA Installer: Sideload apps for iOS

 Feather is the first open-source IPA installer that works with Apple Developer Program (ADP) accounts.
 In my opinion, it's currently the best option for signing IPA files directly on your device, offering a great alternative to Esign and Gbox.
 Plus, unlike QuickSign, Feather is already available for download and ready to use.

-What is Feather?
+What is Feather for iOS?

-Feather is a new IPA installer released under the GPL-3.0 license, making it the first fully open-source app for signing IPA files on iPhones.
+Feather for iOS is a new IPA installer released under the GPL-3.0 license, making it the first fully open-source app for signing IPA files on iPhones.
 It lets you manage and install apps using a private Apple Developer Program certificate, ensuring the app remains functional without the risk of revokes.

 Khcrysalis, the developer behind Feather, has crafted a beautifully designed user interface that makes the app stand out.
 The UI is simple, intuitive, and provides easy access to all features at your fingertips.
 There's also a feature that allows you to easily inject tweaks into sideloaded applications or games.

-The Feather app for iOS functions similarly to Esign and offers comparable features.
+The Feather for iOS app functions similarly to Esign and offers comparable features.
 However, unlike Esign, Feather is fully open-source and doesn't track users or collect any data from your device.
 Information like your UDID and certificates stays completely on your device and is never shared externally.

 This IPA installer is packed with great features, and one of my favorites is its support for multiple signing certificates.
 This feature is seamlessly integrated into the signing process, making it easy to select the certificate you want to use when signing an app.
 Feather utilizes Zsign as the backend engine to sing IPAs.